Antonio7898/Laptop_MultiCLass_Classification/README.md

 # Laptop_MultiCLass_Classification

-On the basis of price range Laptop can be catogerized under following classes :
+On the basis of price range Laptop can be categorized under following classes :

 1. Entry-Level ( < 40K)
 2. Main Stream ( 40K - 110K )